Thank you for being one of our most loyal readers. Please consider supporting community journalism by subscribing.

 SMITHFIELD — For one Johnston County family, the wait is over.

 Bonnie Neighbors’ family sat quietly in the center section of a Johnston County courtroom on Monday as the man charged with Neighbors’ December 1972 kidnapping and murder made his first appearance.

 Sheriff’s deputies escorted 65-year-old Larry Joe Scott, who was shackled, into the courtroom.
-Scott returned Friday after a governor's warrant was served and transported from Bradenton, Florida, to the Johnston County Detention Center, where he’s being held without bond.
+Scott waived extradition on Friday and was transported from Bradenton, Florida, to the Johnston County Detention Center, where he’s being held without bond.

 District Attorney Susan Doyle said a grand jury has indicted Scott on one count each of first-degree kidnapping and first-degree murder.

 Neighbors disappeared on Dec.
 14, 1972, after leaving her home on N.C.
 50 to pick up her second grader, Ken, from school.
 When Neighbors didn’t show up, school officials called to report she and her 3-month-old son, Glenn, missing.

 The search for Neighbors and her infant son was larger than any seen previously in the area.
 Searchers came from all over the state.
 Some rode horseback while aircraft including helicopters searched the skies.